Configuration options

 app/config/services.js

 by default this file specifies how the fatal application errors should be handled at the client side.
-Also provides a way to configure other application-wide settings or 3rd party libraries (analytics, etc.). -
+It also provides a way to configure other application-wide settings or 3rd party libraries (analytics, etc.). -

 app/config/routes.js